etmch5341/cloth-simulation/featurestoimplement.md

 ### Toggling
  - ~~Toggle b/w different scenes and tests (ensure that they all work)~~
+ - ~~Reset should replay the current animation enabled w/ updated params if they changed~~

+### Different Tests
+ - ~~Test to demo each 1-# face (3 seconds for each face test) just run through them~~

+### Free Test
+ - Can select a "Free" simulation type where you are allowed to change anything
  - button to enable/disable corner point/center point
  - Can type number of faces (for the face tests)
- - ~~Reset should replay the current animation enabled w/ updated params if they changed~~

-### Different Tests
- - Test to demo each 1-# face (3 seconds for each face test) just run through them

 ## Additional +features
  - Figure out how to import different models